|9||Baoding Shi, Hebei|

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Xingtai air is currently 1 times above the WHO annual air quality guideline value
+PM2.5 concentration in Xingtai is currently 12.6 times the WHO annual air quality guideline value

 Unhealthy for Sensitive Groups 115 US AQI